prashantpatil0/Article-India/README.md

-# 📰 Article – Your all-in-one news companion-clean, fast, and focused.
+# 📰 Article – News.
+Unfiltered.
+With a Twist

 > News.
 Unfiltered.
 With a Twist.